gbv/bartoc.org/data/README.md

-This directory contains data from the original BARTOC.org database until summer 2020.
+This directory contains auxiliary vocabularies and data from the original BARTOC.org database until summer 2020.

 ## Local identifiers